symbolverse/symbolverse-promo/README.md

 A small, humane, calm **symbolic computing environment** where someone can think more clearly and program things that matter to them.

 Not a product nor a platform.
 More like a **thought interface**.
-A modern day Lisp, Forth, or Metamath used to formally deduce reliable facts.
+A modern day Lisp, Forth, or Metamath used to build up reliable workflows.

 A place where someone can sit, write a bit of symbolic code, **express ideas cleanly**, and check whether they meet a correct form.